Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 However, the disadvantages are:

 - Dependencies: Too many dependencies.
 The latest [React is not even officially compatible](https://github.com/facebook/docusaurus/issues/7264#issuecomment-1257061642) with Docusaurus.
-This basically could involve maintenance hell, since I cannot assure that each dependencies (espcially in the npm ecosystem) that any of them will be maintained.
+This basically could involve maintenance hell, since I cannot assure that each dependency (especially in the npm ecosystem) that any of them will be maintained.
 - React: That's my opinion, but I think React is complex for nothing.
 State management is hellish, component creation is conflicting (class or function?!), and its performance is unsatisfactory.
-React may be "cool" for people who do a lot of web development, but for me it's just an overkill.
+React may be "cool" for people who do a lot of web development, but for me, it's just an overkill.
 Alternatively, SvelteKit is already an excellent replacement for React by removing the VDOM and by having a compiler to check errors.

 ### SvelteKit or SveltePress